Section 53 of the Title Conditions (Scotland) Act 2003

 There has been extensive criticism of section 53 primarily because of its lack of clarity.
 The Justice Committee received evidence that it causes significant difficulty in practice.

 These difficulties were also raised by consultees in response to our initial Discussion Paper on Section 53, which was published in May 2018.
-Thirty-four consultation responses were received.
+Thirty-four consultation

 When we consulted on an earlier version of the draft Bill in early 2019, we received nineteen responses.